ZupIT/nimbus-docs/specification/default-components/for-each.md

 generate duplicates. `forEach` appends `:$key_value` to the id of every node in the template, where `$key_value` is the value of the property `key`.
 If `key` isn't specified, it uses the current iteration index.

-> Attention: the action `setContent` can't be used to set the content created by the `forEach` component.
-This is because any change in the array of items would undo a change done by the `setContent` action.
-If you wish to dynamically change the UI created with `forEach`, please change its array of items instead.

 ## Properties
 ```typescript
 interface ForEachProperties {